 New Blue was hilarious and had me laughing out loud in a public place.
 Immersion into a new culture is never easy.
 Being the new girl in not only a new school, but a new country in a culture Parvati’s not familiar with is too much.
-Making friends isn’t easy when people can’t even pronounce your name.
-(Read Parvati becomes Poverty).
+Making friends isn’t easy when people can’t even pronounce your name (read Parvati becomes Poverty).
 How we perceive things to be true without really knowing the facts and fitting in, are what the story deals with.

 Stammering through a play

 To Play a P-p-part is about a girl who stammers.
 Gitali desperately wants to take part in a play in school which is about Savitri and Satyavan.
 How will she make that happen?
-Most people in her class make fun of her but her teachers start to hope when she shows initiative and suggests a play, Children of a Lesser God, of her own accord.
+Most people in her class make fun of her but her teachers start to see a glimmer of hope when she shows initiative and suggests a play, Children of a Lesser God, of her own accord.
 It has a deaf and mute girl in its lead.
 Since she won’t have to open her mouth the stammering won’t be a problem.
 Clever, but there is one problem.
 The movie is a romance with intimate moments and not suitable for children.
-Comedic moments are done well and it so real you think it is all unfolding before your eyes.
+Comedic moments are done well and it’s so real that you think it is all unfolding before your eyes.
 Evading a problem isn’t going to make it go away.
 To deal with the truth you have to face it head on.
 These stories have a lesson or two for us world weary adults too.

 Who’s a bully?

 In Bullies, a fat kid who is a good student is spoilt rotten by his parents because they finally got a son after 3 girls.
 Hail patriarchy!
 He is bullied because of his flab.
 It talks about a very important issue that affects so many people at so many levels, not only kids.
 Either you have been teased or you have done the teasing or you know someone who has been teased because of his/her weight.
 The story is about learning to deal with body image issues and being comfortable in your own skin.